-The government recommends that most adults get 150 minutes of moderate physical activity or 75 minutes of vigorous physical activity each week.
-They also suggest strength training two days per week.
+Experts recommend that most adults get at least 150 minutes of moderate-intensity aerobic physical activity each week.
+They also suggest strength training at least two days per week.

-Help make your exercise goals by being ready to work out at any time.
-Try to keep exercise gear in the car or at work.
-You may be able to squeeze in a 10-minute workout when you least expect it.
+Try to be ready to work out at any time.
+Keep exercise gear in the car or at work.
+You may be able to squeeze in a 10 minute workout when you least expect it.

-Whether at home, at work or on the go, here are some ways to fit in exercise on any budget:
+Here are some ways to fit in exercise on any budget.

-- If you commute on public transportation, try getting off the bus or train a stop early and walk the extra distance.
+- If you commute on public transportation, try getting off early and walking the extra distance.

-- Instead of a 10-minute coffee break, go for a 10-minute brisk walk.
-Invite a friend to keep you company.
+- Instead of a 10 minute coffee break, go for a 10 minute brisk walk.

 - Walk with a friend on your lunch break.

-- Walk down the hall to speak with a colleague rather than calling them.
+- Walk down the hall to speak with colleagues rather than calling them.

-- When you are on the phone, stand up to talk, rather than sit in your chair.
+- When you are on the phone, stand up to talk.

-Rent or buy an exercise video.
+- Rent or buy an exercise video.
 There are a variety of inexpensive options in stores, libraries and online.
-There are also exercise programs on commercial television.
+Look for exercise programs on commercial television.

-- If you live in an apartment building with a workout room or a pool, take advantage of their facilities.
+- If you live in an apartment building with a workout room or a pool, take advantage of the facilities.

-- Walking is free.
-Try going outdoors if the weather is nice.
-Walk around a park, at a school or on local trails.
-If you have a dog, take him or her with you for company.
+- Walk outdoors if the weather is nice.
 When the weather is bad, try walking indoors at a mall or on a track.

 - Mow the lawn with a push lawn mower to increase your physical activity.

-At your child's soccer or other sports game, try walking up and down the sidelines while you watch.
+- At your child's soccer or other sports game, walk up and down the sidelines while you watch.

-- Look out for nature and outdoor events in your area.
-Go on a nature hike in a local forest or park.
+- Look for nature and outdoor events in your area.

-- Take your kids to the playground and join in the fun instead of watching them play.
+- Take your kids to the playground and join in the fun yourself.

 - In parking lots, try to park far away from the entrance and walk the extra distance.

-- If you are a golfer, walk the course with your bag rather than ride on the cart.
+- If you golf, walk the course with your bag rather than ride on the cart.